 Each award is shared equally between the student team and the developer.

-What: The competition pairs teams of talented graduate students with affordable housing organizations to develop innovative and comprehensive development proposals addressing the needs of these organizations.
+The competition pairs teams of talented graduate students with affordable-housing organizations to develop innovative and comprehensive development proposals addressing the needs of these organizations.

-When: The 13th annual Affordable Housing Development Competition begins February 2013.
+The 17th annual Affordable Housing Development Competition begins February 2017.

-Sponsored by: The Federal Home Loan Bank of Boston; Boston Society of Architects/AIA; Kevin P. Martin & Associates, P.C.; ICON Architecture, Inc.; and Citizens' Housing and Planning Association.
+The Federal Home Loan Bank of Boston; Kevin P. Martin & Associates, P.C.; Boston Society of Architects/AIA; Kuehn Charitable Foundation; ICON architecture, inc.; and Citizens' Housing and Planning Association.